-reduce portfolio risk, even if they do not contribute to increasing portfolio mean returns.
+the most popular smart-beta strategies in the U.S. (Ang, Madhavan, and Sobczyk, 2017).
+Second, minimum-variance portfolios are less sensitive to estimation errors in expected returns and often lead to robust performance in practice (DeMiguel and Nogales, 2009).
+Third, the minimum-variance parametric portfolios can be cast as an unconstrained regression problem, which allows for the deployment of a wide range of variable selection methods in a natural way.
+Finally, arbitrary characteristic sparsity can be particularly harmful to these portfolios.
+This is the case because a potentially high number of predictors can help reduce portfolio risk, even if they do not contribute to increasing portfolio mean returns.
 For instance, a predictor with a low covariance with the benchmark portfolio or with other predictors is likely to be important for constructing a minimum-variance portfolio, even if it does not aid in increasing average portfolio returns.
-We circumvent the arbitrary sparsity by considering a very large cross-section of firm characteristics and employing variable selection methods to identify predictors that matter for the minimum-variance construction problem.
+We circumvent the arbitrary sparsity by considering a very large cross-section of firm characteristics and employing variable selection methods to identify predictors that are relevant for the minimum-variance construction problem.

-We perform an empirical exercise in which we use the selected predictors from each variable selection method to construct minimum-variance portfolios for the universe of NYSE, NASDAQ, and NYMEX stocks, and conduct an out-of-sample evaluation.
-The results point to a clear superiority of the portfolios obtained with the variable selection methods in comparison to those obtained with ad-hoc sparse specification such the 3- and 5-factor models of ?? as well as classic benchmark strategies such as the value-weighted and equally-weighted portfolios.
-For instance, the minimum-variance portfolios with predictors selected with the best performing method delivered out-of-sample returns with annualized standard deviation of 9.1%, and this result is further improved to 8.3% when using the augmented data set with all non-linear predictor transformations.
-These figures are substantially and statistically lower than those obtained with the 3-factor (15%) and 5-factors (14.6%) models.
+We perform an empirical exercise in which we use the selected predictors from each variable selection method to construct minimum-variance portfolios for the universe of NYSE, NASDAQ, and NYMEX stocks and conduct an out-of-sample evaluation.
+The results point to a clear superiority of the portfolios obtained with the variable selection methods in comparison to those obtained with ad hoc sparse specifications such as the 3- and 5-factor models of Fama and French (1993, 2015) as well as classic benchmark strategies such as the value-weighted and equally weighted portfolios.
+For instance, the minimum-variance portfolios with predictors selected using the best-performing method delivered out-of-sample returns with an annualized standard deviation of 9.1%, and this result is further improved to 8.3% when using the augmented data set with all non-linear predictor transformations.
+These figures are substantially and statistically lower than those obtained with the 3-factor (15%) and 5-factor (14.6%) models.